openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 **Key attestation** is a mechanism where the device or security element in a device asserts the key management policy to the application creating and using this key.
 The Android Operating System, for example, provides apps with a certificate including a certificate chain asserting that a particular key is managed, for example, by a hardware security module [ref].
 The Wallet can provide this data along with the proof of possession in the Credential Request (see (#credential_request) for an example) to allow the Credential Issuer to validate the key management policy.
 This indeed requires the Credential Issuer to rely on the trust anchor of the certificate chain and the respective key management policy.
 Another variant of this concept is the use of a Qualified Electronic Signature as defined by the eIDAS regulation [ref].
 This signatures won't reveal the concrete properties of the associated private key to the Credential Issuer.
 However, due to the regulatory regime of eIDAS the Credential Issuer can deduce that the signing service manages the private keys according to this regime and fulfills very high security requirements.
 As another example, FIDO2 allows RPs to obtain an attestation along with the public key from a FIDO authenticator.
 That implicitly asserts the key management policy since the assertion is bound to a certain authenticator model and its key management capabilities.

 **App Attestation**: Key attestation, however, does not establish trust in the application storing the Credential and producing presentation of that Credential.
-App attestation as provided by mobile operating systems, e.g. iOS's DeviceCheck or Android's Safetynet, allows a server system to ensure it is communicating to a legitimate instance of its genuine app.
+App attestation as provided by mobile operating systems, e.g., iOS's DeviceCheck or Android's Safetynet, allows a server system to ensure it is communicating to a legitimate instance of its genuine app.
 Those mechanisms can be utilized to validate the internal integrity of the Wallet (as a whole).

 **Device Attestation**: Device Attestation attests the health of the device, on which the Wallet is running, as a whole.
 It prevents compromises such as a malicious third party application tampering with a Wallet that manages keys and Credentials, which cannot be captured only by obtaining app attestation of a Wallet.

 **Client Authentication** allows a Wallet to authenticate with a Credential Issuer.
 In order to securely authenticate, the Wallet needs to utilize a backend component managing the key material and processing the secure communication with the Credential Issuer.
 The Credential Issuer MAY establish trust with the Wallet based on its own auditing or a trusted 3rd party attestation of the conformance of the Wallet to a certain policy.

 Directly using key, app and/or device attestations to prove certain capabilities towards a Credential Issuer is an obvious option.
-However, this at least requires platform mechanisms that issue signed assertions that 3rd parties can evaluate, which is not always the case (e.g. iOS's DeviceCheck).
-Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g. Android `apkPackageName`) and it reveals information about the internal design of a Wallet.
+However, this at least requires platform mechanisms that issue signed assertions that 3rd parties can evaluate, which is not always the case (e.g., iOS's DeviceCheck).
+Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g., Android `apkPackageName`) and it reveals information about the internal design of a Wallet.
 Implementers should take these consequences into account.

 The approach recommended by this specification is that the Credential Issuer relies on the OAuth 2.0 Client Authentication to establish trust in the Wallet and leaves it to the Wallet to ensure its internal integrity using app and key attestation (if required).
-This establishes a clean separation between the different hemispheres and a uniform interface irrespectively of the Wallet's architecture (e.g. native vs web Wallet).
+This establishes a clean separation between the different hemispheres and a uniform interface irrespectively of the Wallet's architecture (e.g., native vs web Wallet).
 Client Authentication can be performed with assertions registered with the Credential Issuer or with assertions issued to the Wallet by a 3rd party the Credential Issuer trusts for the purpose of Client Authentication.

 ## Credential Offer {#credential-offer-security}